BenPyton/ProceduralDungeon/Getting-Started/Generating-Dungeon/Dungeon-Generator.md

 If unchecked, only the door from the previous room (the one used to generate this room) will be connected.\
 *This parameter is only used when `Can Loop` from the project-wide [settings](../Plugin-Settings.md) is also checked.*

+#### `Dungeon Limits`

+This is the bounding limits of the dungeon.
+If a limit is defined, a room will be considered as not placeable if its bounding box  is outside of this limit.

+#### `Use Generator Transform`

+If checked, the dungeon will be offset and rotated using the dungeon generator actor's transform.\
+If unchecked, the first room will be placed at world's (0,0,0) and no rotation will be applied.

 #### `Seed Type`

 - `Random`: at each generation, the seed is randomly chosen.